Thermodynamic signature of the $\mathrm{SU}(4)$ spin-orbital liquid and symmetry fractionalization from the Lieb-Schultz-Mattis theorem

 \textit{Origin of the peak}.--- So far we have identified the energy scale of the specific heat peak as the color gap, but the physical origin of an existing peak is still not clear.
 If we assume that there is no symmetry breaking, we have to come up with another mechanism beyond the Landau theory to describe the existence of a peak.

 In contrast to the Landau theory, fermionic partons can acquire a gap without spontaneous symmetry breaking because a four-fermion condensate dynamically generates a gap without a bilinear term.
-This condensate can be described in terms of fermionic partons (spinons and orbitalons) $f_a$, where $a = 1$,\dots,4 is a color index, as follows~\cite{Calvera2021,Zhang2020}.
+This condensate can be described in terms of fermionic partons (spinons and orbitalons) $f_{ia}$, where $i$ stands for a site index and $a = 1$,\dots,4 stands for a color index, as follows~\cite{Calvera2021,Zhang2020}.

 where $\epsilon_{abcd}$ is a completely antisymmetric tensor.
 Thus, we would see a crossover between the $\Delta \sim 0$ disordered phase to the $\Delta > 0$ ordered phase at some temperature $T_c$, which potentially produces a peak-like behavior in the specific heat.